va loans for michigan veterans

 • Accessible: Safe pedestrian access to public streets

-Common issues that may need to be addressed before VA loan approval:
+Common issues in Michigan homes that may need to be addressed before VA loan approval:

 • Faulty electrical or plumbing systems